aswingt65/Python-Programs/README.md

 <b>6.
 Perfect Numbers</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Perfect_Numbers.py)
 <p>Given a number N, check if a number is perfect or not.
 A number is said to be perfect if sum of all its factors excluding the number itself is equal to the number.
 Return 1 if the number is Perfect otherwise return 0.</p>

+<b>6.
+Largest number possible</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Largest_number_possible.py)
+<p>Given two numbers 'N' and 'S' , find the largest number that can be formed with 'N' digits and whose sum of digits should be equals to 'S'.
+Return -1 if it is not possible.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>